Ledoux/teleport/docs/teleport_methods.md

 Note that each of them is callable by a command option.
 For instance, you can type `tpt install` or shorter `tpt -i`. you can look at the [commander config of the app](https://github.com/snipsco/teleport/blob/master/bin/index.js]) to know all the apis.

-Also you need to know what Teleport instancify at any call of the binary:
+Also you need to know what Teleport instances at any call of the binary:
-  - set the app, project, backend, servers, frontend environments.
+  - it sets the app, project, backend, and the frontend environments.
+This essentially done by reading each `.teleport.json` config file that the app finds in each node of the file system, and then bind to the Teleport instance `this` a corresponding available object.
+That's how notably you have set in the app the variable `this.project.config` which is the serialisation of the `.teleport.json` of the project at its root dir.
+But you will have also available the variable `this.backend` which is actually the serialisation of the `this.project.config.backend` plus some other attributes given the context of the app and the project.
-  - launch the command given the program state.
+  - it calls `launch` method that handles how to proceed the command given the program state.
+    - Based the program arguments it can set contextual attributes.
+Notably `this.server` and `this.type` if the cli has mentioned a specific server or a specific type for the command.
+    - it looks if it has actually to run one single method or actually map the application of a method to a certain list of entities.
+The most common pattern that is called in Teleport is when we want actually to deploy things automatically for all the servers and all the types.
+You can look at the method this.mapInTypesAndServers that makes shorter this kind of execution.